 You could also ask about systematic investing.
 That’s investing fixed amounts at regular intervals, such as monthly.
 Some firms waive their initial minimums for regular investors.
 For example, they might allow you to open an account with only $50, providing you agree to automatically continue investing in $50 increments at least monthly.

 But don’t try that with Vanguard.
 I called them and was told the minimum to start most accounts is $3,000.
-(Vanguard Target Retirement Funds, which are funds made up of Vanguard index funds, have a $1,000 minimum initial investment.)
+(Vanguard Target Retirement Funds, which are funds made up of Vanguard index funds, are an exception, with a $1,000 minimum initial investment.)

-A final option is to forgo traditional mutual funds and invest instead in exchange traded funds or ETFs.
-These funds trade on exchanges like shares of stock, and can be bought in increments of as little as one share.
-Like stocks, there’s typically a commission to buy or sell, but some companies allow commission-free trades.
-According to the Journal, TD Ameritrade is one of those firms, and their minimum account size is only $500.
+Another option is to forgo traditional mutual funds and invest instead in exchange traded funds or ETFs.
+These funds trade on exchanges like shares of stock, and can be bought in increments as small as one share.
+Like stocks, there’s typically a commission to buy or sell, but some companies, including both Schwab and Vanguard, allow commission-free ETF trades.

 Now for some general rules for beginning investors.